 The Board of Directors consisted of 7 members during the year.
 The names of the Directors who held office during the financial year are given below.
-The profiles of directors appear on pages 11 to 13 and their memberships on the Board committees of the Company are given in page 23.
+The profiles of directors appear on pages 12 to 14 and their memberships on the Board committees of the Company are given in page 25 of this annual report.